This post may contain affiliate links. If you click on a link and make a purchase, I may receive a small commission at no extra cost to you.

 My Tops Tips for Hosting Thanksgiving Dinner for 6

 - Start and end your dinner with “wow” dishes.
 When your guest arrive, have an amazing appetizer ready to serve.
 Then, end with a stunning dessert.
 Everyone will remember the beginning and end of the dinner.

 - Prep ahead as much as you can.
-Some of the recipe that I’m sharing can be made ahead.
+Some of the recipes that I’m sharing can be made ahead.
 On Thanksgiving, you’ll be relieved to have some of the prep behind you.

 - Share the work by letting others bring a dish to share.
-If you’re picky (like I am) offer to give them a recipe for a side or dessert.
+If you’re a bit of a picky eater (like I am) offer to give them a recipe for a side or dessert.
 They’ll probably appreciate it.
 And, you’ll know what they’re bringing.